PelagusWallet/hd-keyring/CONTRIBUTING.md

 ### Commit Signing

-Commits on the Tally repository are all required to be signed.
+Commits on the Pelagus repository are all required to be signed.
 No PR will be merged if it has unsigned commits.
 See the GitHub documentation on commit signing to get it set up.

 ### Continuous Integration

-Tally uses GitHub Actions for continuous integration.
+Pelagus uses GitHub Actions for continuous integration.
 All Actions jobs (including tests, linting) must be green to merge a PR.

 ### Linting